erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 Bob also built a board to visualise this data.
 Thanks to HoneyComb query/data viz capabilities like the GROUP clause, the board would be quite dynamic and flexible: e.g. adding a service would not require changes to the board, HoneyComb would just visualise another line in a time-series view with a different name.

-Once the Adapter work got connected, people realised the power of HoneyComb: e.g. from the generic widget showing the number of metrics being ingested across several services, with two clicks, we would be able to read the query run on one particular runtime and observe the rest the runtime performance.
+Once the Adapter work got connected, people realised the power of HoneyComb: e.g. from the generic widget showing the number of metrics being ingested across several services, with two clicks, we would be able to read the query run on one particular runtime and observe the rest of the runtime performance.
 Most of this was achieved effortlessly.

 _LESSON #6: It's common to automate the "what is failing" scenario, but what about the "what if things are so so" one?
 This was a very interesting finding..._